ckan/ckan/doc/maintaining/tracking.rst

 Retrieving Tracking Data
 ========================

-Tracking summary data for datasets and resources is available in the dataset and resource dictionaries returned by, for example, the ``package_show()`` API::
+When the extension is enabled, tracking summary data for datasets and resources is available in the dataset and resource dictionaries returned by, for example, the ``package_show()``
+API::

   "tracking_summary": {